dwave-examples/image-segmentation/README.md

 Additionally, this repository demonstrates the ability of D-Wave's Leap IDE to automatically load a new workspace with specialized packages using a YAML file.
+In particular, this demo utilizes the OpenCV package that is popular for computer vision applications.

 ## Usage